Skip to Main Content

 Planning Your Visit

 Les Cordois Autrement is at 15 Rue Bocquillot, 89200 Avallon, in the pedestrian core of the old town.
 Avallon is served by the A6 autoroute, approximately two and a half hours from Paris by car, and by rail connections from Laroche-Migennes.
-Current hours and booking availability are leading confirmed directly, as neither are published in the available record.
+Current hours are Mon 12 to 3 PM and 7 to 10 PM; Tue and Wed closed; Thu through Sun 12 to 3 PM and 7 to 10 PM.
+Reservations are recommended.
 Given the restaurant's consistent review volume and Michelin recognition, reservations ahead of weekend service are advisable, particularly in summer when through-traffic from Paris to the south adds to local demand.
 The €€ price tier means a full meal is likely to sit comfortably within the range of a regional bistro with some ambition, rather than a set-menu tasting format.

 What to Order

 Les Cordois Autrement's classification as Traditional Cuisine in a Burgundian context points toward the regional canon: preparations built around wine, slow-cooked proteins, and the dairy and herb traditions of the Yonne department.
-While no specific menu data is available to cite, the Michelin Plate designation in this category, earned across two consecutive years, suggests the kitchen applies the regional idiom with enough seriousness to satisfy both the Guide's inspectors and a high-volume local clientele.
+The Michelin Plate designation in this category, earned across two consecutive years, suggests the kitchen applies the regional idiom with enough seriousness to satisfy both the Guide's inspectors and a high-volume local clientele.
 In Burgundy, that typically means the braised and wine-based preparations are the kitchen's strongest ground.
 An eye toward the plats du jour and fixed-price lunch menus will generally reveal where a traditional kitchen of this type concentrates its effort.
-For comparison within the traditional cuisine category at different tiers, see the notes on Auberge Grand'Maison and the broader Avallon dining context.
+For comparison within the traditional cuisine category at different tiers, see the notes on Auberge Grand'Maison.

 Budget Reality Check